Implementation intentions research: what three decades reveal about follow-through

 “Implementation intentions had a positive effect of medium-to-large magnitude (d = 0.65) on goal attainment across 94 studies.” – Gollwitzer and Sheeran, 2006 meta-analysis [1]

-As Adriaanse and colleagues documented in their 2011 meta-analysis of dietary interventions, implementation intentions were effective for both increasing healthy eating (d = .51) and reducing unhealthy snacking (d = .29), with stronger effects on promoting versus restricting behavior [5].
+As Adriaanse and colleagues’ 2011 systematic review of dietary interventions documented, implementation intentions were effective for both increasing healthy eating (d = .51) and reducing unhealthy snacking (d = .29), with stronger effects on promoting versus restricting behavior [5].

 Plan format predicting behavior better than motivation strength is the core finding of implementation intentions effectiveness research – and it should change how you think about follow-through.